enviroprogrammer/INF1006/README.md

 This project is a simplified version of Minesweeper in that players need to find 10 bombs in a 9*9 grid of cells.

 # Requirement
-This game requires all 3 files downloaded from this repository.
+This game requires all 3 files, which can be downloaded from this repository.

 The name of the three files are: 1) index.css 2) index.html 3) index.js

 Link: https://github.com/enviroprogrammer/INF1006-minesweeper.git

 # How to Run & Game Rules
-* Steps to Start the game:
+* Steps to start the game:
 1) Open index.html
-2) Start to click on squares to show numbers/set flags
+2) Click on any cell to show numbers/set flags
 3) Game result will show above the Restart button
-4) Click "Restart" to start over a new game
+4) Click "Restart" to start a new game

 * Game Rules:
 1) When a cell is clicked, it will reveal a number ranging from 0 - 8, indicating the number of bombs that are adjacent to this cell, or a bomb.
 This number represents the total number of bombs in eight adjacent cells.
-2) 0 means there are no bombs in the nearly eight adjacent cells which are similar functions as space in other Minesweeper games.
+2) 0 means there are no bombs in the nearly eight adjacent cells.
+This is similar to cells containing spaces in the original version of Minesweeper.
 Numbers are used as clues to help players avoid the detonating of bombs.
-3) If players suspect this cell contains a bomb, they can mark this cell by a flag 🚩
+3) If players suspect a cell contains a bomb, they can mark this cell by a flag 🚩

 * How to Win/Lose: \
     Win: \